ShizukaDonaghue/happy-beans/README.md

 ### User Authorisation
 Users can only edit or delete their own recipes and comments in the application.
-Django's UserPassesTestMixin is used to limit access to logged-in users that pass the author test - it is used to test if the user is the author of the recipe or comment before it gives permission to edit or delete the object.
+Django's UserPassesTestMixin is used to limit access to logged-in users who pass the author test - it is used to test if the user is the author of the recipe or comment before it gives permission to edit or delete the object.
 If a user tries to edit or delete another user's recipe or comment, HTTP 403 Forbidden error is displayed and prevents the user from editing or deleting the object.